This is fun: New Scientist magazine ran a story on our little

 - "I need to tear into the guts of this guy ... pretty sweet (and asinine) math." swantron.com

 - "How to kill mathematicians" Swans on Tea

 - "Ein Mal Pizza Algebra, bitte - und einen Mathematiker, der sie schneidet."
-Tagesschau.de (and a translation by Google Translate)
+Tagesschau.de (from the Wayback machine)